~/blog $ cat ue5-cpp-vs-standard-cpp.md

 };

-USTRUCT: Similar to UCLASS, but for structures.
+USTRUCT: Similar to UCLASS, but for structs.

 USTRUCT(BlueprintType)